 The Moonlighter has an extensive menu of bar food like waffle fries, nachos, and burgers, and all of those things are perfectly fine.
 But the real reason to come here is for the huge outdoor space (with multiple fireplaces) that works for all seasons.
 Add in a few pitchers of house cocktails, and it’s one of the best day-drinking spots in the city.
 Bonus: You can bring your dog, too.

-Park And Field is another spot with an impressive outdoor patio.
+Park And Field is another spot whose main draw is an impressive patio.
 The space is gigantic, with bocce courts, Adirondack chairs, multiple fire pits (where you can make s’mores), and a camper-turned-bar.
 The inside is decorated like an old-timey gymnasium, with things like vintage rings and pommel horses, so you may even feel like you’re working out by association, not just drinking at a bar.

 This casual all-day spot is where you go to pretend you’re living in Southern California.
 The space is light and airy, and decorated with enough plants to create the illusion that it’s always nice outside.
 Benches and large tables make it great for groups, and the Tex-Mex dishes on the menu are easy to share.
 Get an order of the chili con queso (order extra tortilla chips - they’re excellent), along with fish tacos and any of their cocktails.
 After you’re done, go downstairs to the basement bar, Golden Teardrops, for a change of scenery (after all, California is nice to visit, but you don’t want to live there).

 We’re big fans of Giant, and we tell people to eat here as much as we can.
-It’s one of the most exciting restaurants to open in the past few years, and we have yet to find something on the menu we don’t like.
+It’s consistently exciting, and we have yet to find something on the menu we don’t like.
 They somehow manage to make a dish like broccoli and cheese a must-order, and you’ll also want to try their pastas, like the tagliatelle with crab and uni butter.
 The casual space has a lot of upbeat energy - it works equally well for date night or a small group dinner.

 Paulie Gee’s came to Chicago from Brooklyn, and initially, we were a little self-conscious about how much we liked it.
 This is the land of deep-dish pizza, after all.
 But now we’ll happily admit that the inventive Neapolitan pies here are awesome.
 We like the rustic ambience, too - everything besides the ceiling is made of wood, and it feels like a tavern as much as a pizza place.
 As a bonus, they have vegan options that actually taste good.
 Get anything with their spicy honey as a topping.